Math anxiety often starts when math feels like worksheets, timed tests, and red marks. Games make the same skills feel playful.

 How to Play

-- Each player flips their top card simultaneously.
+- Each player flips a card.

 Why It Works